salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 - Retrieve all custom objects in the SBQQ namespace by using a wildcard and quotes:

       sf <%= command.id %> --metadata 'CustomObject:SBQQ__*'

+- Retrieve all list views for the Case standard object:

+      sf <%= command.id %> --metadata 'ListView:Case*'

 - Retrieve all custom objects and Apex classes found in all defined package directories (both examples are equivalent):